commercetools/commercetools-sunrise-java-training/README.md

 # commercetools-sunrise-java-training

-project for use in the Sunrise training (WIP)
+Project for use in the Sunrise training (WIP)

 ## Bug fixing exercises